miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for log out modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for remove user phone number modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for user owns servers modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for disable user account modal.

 ## Backend Changes

 - Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
 So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.